FedCampus/FedCampus-IoT/Subwork/subwork_jingheng.md

 - Figure how can we use this app to colloborate with the server we build from Platform group
 - Finish debugging and testing
 - Prepare for the app deployment

+Update May 26th:
+- Added email validation and password length checking in Android App login page